integritee-network/book/src/howto_private_tx.md

 In the following demo we show how Alice can send tokens to Bob privately.
 The demo will run in our docker container so you don't need to setup a complete SGX development machine (although the Intel SGX driver and SDK needs to be installed making `/dev/isgx` and the aesm service available).

 ## Setup
-Build worker, client and node in our docker, so you don't need any intel sgx hardware:
+Build worker, client and node in our docker, so you don't need any Intel SGX hardware:

 ```bash
 # get the docker image